realA10001986/Dash-Gauges/README-DIY.md

 On the Control Board, connect the button to "IO13" and "5V" of the "IO13" connector.
 In case of a Control Board 1.3, connect the button to "PWR Trigger (IO13)" and "GND" of the "Fake PWR" connector.

 On the Switch Board, connect the button to "IN" and "3_3V" of the "TIME TRAVEL" connector.

+### Adapting the firmware to your gauges

+The MCP4728 can deliver up to 5V.
+Since your gauges probably will not cover exactly this voltage spread, the firmware can be adapted to limit the maximum voltage put out.
+This is done in dg_main.c, and there are some examples listed there.
+You can, of course, contact me if you need assistance with the firmware.

 ### Connecting a TCD to the Dash Gauges by wire